mahdi-b/symTyper_docs/Web.rst

    :scale: 50%
    :alt: Subtypes view
    :align: center

-This view summarizes using a Sunburst visualizaiton  the intricate structure of Symbiodinium clades and subtypes in a single or between two samples, through a user-friendly graphical representations names Sunburst.
-Highlighting a level of the Sunburst charts diplay its structure and the percentage of sample reads assigns to it.
+Using user-friendly graphical Sunburst representation, this view summarizes the intricate structure of Symbiodinium clades and subtypes in a single or multi-sample view.
+Highlighting a level of the Sunburst charts display its structure and the percentage of sample reads assigned to it.